Jerasaurus/shellpowerplusplus/README.md

 #double click!
 .\shellpower-windows-x64.exe
 ```
 3) click "Load mesh file" and import your body!
-This needs to be an OBJ.
+This needs to be an OBJ OR STL
-4) transform so the array surface is facing up ( y axis or the green arrow)
+4) transform so the array surface is facing up ( y axis or the green arrow), MAKE SURE SCALE IS SET SO THE SIZE DISPLAYED IS IN METERS
 5) go over to cells, (your view will change to vertical, set `Target` to how many sqm of array you want to try and fit on the car.
 6) Dont change any of the checkboxes from defaults and hit `Run Auto-Layout`
 7) Go over to simulate, and you can drag around the `hour` slider to see the array preformance at instantious points during the day.